A Massachusetts law forcing tobacco companies to report test results has shown that the tobacco industry has been making cigarettes more addictive.

 In addition, 166 out of 179 cigarette brands fell into the state's highest nicotine yield range, including 59 brands labeled "light" and 14 labeled "ultra-light."

 This gradually increasing addictiveness of cigarettes had not previously been noted because the standard government test is easy to fool with a carefully designed cigarette; virtually all independent experts consider it inaccurate.
-The
+The Massachusetts test, which required manufacturers to use a better testing method, showed nicotine yields that were more than twice those found using the standard test.

 Another classic example of placing corporate profit ahead of public good.
 It is amazing how consistent many of these industries are in this behavior.